regionstockholm/poc_tc2openEHR/Tietoevry/ETL/docs/README.md

 Frequency 0, 1, 2, and 3 are covered in this project.

+## Angular Application for visualization of Measurement and Clinical Chemistry data
+#### The code needs cleaning up but that will be part of next step.
+This app is developed in very short time for demo.

 ## SUMMARY

 | Module    | Template Name  |  View Used    |   Widget Used  |   Form     |   UI    |